Guadeloupe: 18th–19th centuries

-During the Seven Years' War, the British captured and occupied the islands until the 1763 Treaty of Paris.
-During that time, Pointe-à-Pitre became a major harbour, and markets in Britain's North American colonies were opened to Guadeloupean sugar, which was traded for foodstuffs and timber.
+During the Seven Years' War, British forces captured and occupied the islands until the 1763 Treaty of Paris.
+During that time, Pointe-à-Pitre became a major harbour, and markets in British America were opened to Guadeloupean sugar, which was traded for foodstuffs and timber.
 The economy expanded quickly, creating vast wealth for the French colonists.
 So prosperous was Guadeloupe at the time that, under the 1763 Treaty of Paris, France forfeited its Canadian colonies in exchange for the return of Guadeloupe.
 Coffee planting began in the late 1720s, also worked by slaves and, by 1775, cocoa had become a major export product as well.

 The French Revolution brought chaos to Guadeloupe.
 Under new revolutionary law, freedmen were entitled to equal rights.
-Taking advantage of the chaotic political situation, Britain invaded Guadeloupe in 1794.
-The French responded by sending an expeditionary force led by Victor Hugues, who retook the islands and abolished slavery.
+Taking advantage of the chaotic political situation, Britain captured Guadeloupe in 1794.
+The French responded by sending an expeditionary force under Victor Hugues, which retook the colony by December and abolished slavery.
 More than 1,000 French colonists were killed in the aftermath.

-In 1802, the French Consulate government reinstated the pre-revolutionary government and slavery, prompting a slave rebellion led by Louis Delgrès.
-The French authorities responded quickly, culminating in the Battle of Matouba on 28 May 1802.
-Realising they had no chance of success, Delgrès and his followers committed mass suicide by deliberately exploding their gunpowder stores.
+In 1802, a French expeditionary force under Antoine Richepanse arrived in Guadeloupe, prompting a rebellion led by black officers who had until then been the de facto rulers of the colony.
+Richepanse and his troops acted quickly against the rebels, culminating in the Battle of Matouba on 28 May 1802.
+Realising they had no chance of success, Louis Delgrès and his followers committed mass suicide by deliberately exploding their gunpowder stores.
+A consular decree published on 6 July 1802 discreetly ordered the reestablishment of slavery in Guadeloupe.
+An insurgency against the French, who officially reestablished slavery in Guadeloupe on 14 May 1803, continued until 1804.
 In 1810, the British captured the island again, handing it over to Sweden under the 1813 Treaty of Stockholm.

 In the 1814 Treaty of Paris, Sweden ceded Guadeloupe to France, giving rise to the Guadeloupe Fund.
 In 1815, the Treaty of Vienna acknowledged French control of Guadeloupe.

-Slavery was abolished in the French Empire in 1848.
-After 1854, indentured labourers from the French colony of Pondicherry in India were brought in.
+Slavery was abolished in the French Empire in 1848, though the island's landed interests imposed strict regulations on the rights of emancipated slaves to "support themselves as subsistence farmers, work irregularly, and to change jobs freely".
+After 1854, indentured labourers from the French colony of Pondicherry, and, with permission from the British government, India more broadly, were brought in: some 41,000 total.
 Emancipated slaves had the vote from 1849, but French nationality and the vote were not granted to Indian citizens until 1923, when a long campaign, led by Henry Sidambarom, finally achieved success.